 Since work is an activity that takes up 33% of waking life, a worthwhile question to ask yourself is: Am I happy with my job?
 Some people may have a quick answer, others may have a more hesitant response.
-Regardless, it is important to assess and reflect on where you are in your career by asking yourself questions such as: What do I want to get out of my job?
+Regardless, it is important to assess and reflect on where you are in your career.
+Ask yourself questions like: What do I want to get out of my job?
 Am I reaching my career goals?
 Am I satisfied?

 That last question is a major one.
 And it’s important to remember that there are many things that can contribute to job satisfaction.
 For instance, you may feel satisfied with your benefits or your colleagues, but not feel satisfied with your job tasks.
 Someone else may feel satisfied and happy with their job tasks, benefits, and colleagues but may not feel satisfied with the organizational culture.

 One theory on this topic suggests that satisfaction stems from a match between one’s personality traits and the job environment.
-The theory, posited by John Holland, holds that people and job environments can be represented through six categories and when there is a match between the individual and the job category, people are more likely to be satisfied in their jobs.
-In other words, we tend to be more satisfied in our job when the tasks of that job fit with our preferences — not when we try to make ourselves fit with a job.
+The theory, posited by John Holland, holds that people and job environments can be represented through six categories.
+When there is a match between the individual and the job category, people are likely to be satisfied in their jobs.
+In other words, we tend to be satisfied in our job when the tasks of that job fit with our preferences — not when we try to make ourselves fit with a job.

-If you said no when asked about satisfaction in the question above, it is essential to determine which pieces of your job bring you satisfaction or happiness and which pieces leave you feeling less than fulfilled.
-Once you have an idea about the components of your job that do not contribute to your job satisfaction, there are 3 courses of action that you can take:
+Did you say no when asked whether you have job satisfaction?
+If so, it is essential to determine which pieces of your job bring you some happiness and which pieces don’t.
+Once you have an idea about the components of your job that are the most problematic, there are 3 courses of action that you can take:

 1: Stay put (but make some changes)

 Maybe after taking this honest inventory, you realize there are one or two things at your job that you don’t enjoy.
-If that is the case for you, it may be helpful to consider ways to adjust these areas.
-For instance, maybe your current position doesn’t offer the opportunity for you to do as much social engagement and outreach as you would like.
+If that is the case, it may be helpful to consider ways to adjust these areas.
+For instance, maybe your current position doesn’t offer as much social engagement and outreach as you would like.
 This is something that may be resolved by approaching your boss to suggest outreach activities in the community and/or an increased social media presence.
 In some situations, advocating for ourselves within our current position can be quite effective in increasing job satisfaction.

 3: Add or Adjust